tgc-bot/FourAcesContracts/Membership.md

 ## XVI: Fees for not playing

-For each game that is missed, a player will be given 50 chips-worth in a penalty.
+For each game that is missed, a player MAY be given 50 chips-worth in a penalty.
 This penalty will be allowed a ‘grace’ period, of three games, per week.
 If the player does not exceed a missed-game count of three per week, then their count is reset on the next week.
 If the player does